Ratings in depth

 How to get Google Glass

-Google undoubtedly wants Glass in the hands of developers who will make the experience better, more so than curious individuals who want it for personal use.
-Therefore, those who qualify for developer status will have the best shot at Glass access.
+Google undoubtedly wanted Glass in the hands of developers who will make the experience better, more so than curious individuals who want it for personal use.
+Therefore, developers were the first to qualify for Google Glass invites.

-Signing up for the normal Google Glass waitlist gave me access to an Explorer Edition beta code within a few months in November, while my friend who registered in December received an invite less than three weeks in January.
-That alone shows how much easier it is to receive an invitation today.
+Signing up for the normal Google Glass waitlist in June of 2013 after Google IO gave me access to an Explorer Edition beta code in November, while my friend who registered in December received an invite less than three weeks later.
+That alone shows how much easier it became to receive an invitation.

 Strict rules still limit who can ultimately take advantage of the invite code and purchase a prototype.
-For example, you must be 18 years old and a US resident, so adults living in the UK and Australia aren't eligible just yet.
-These age and country-specific rules also apply to the open enrollment day.
+For example, you must be 18 years old and a US or UK resident, so adults living in the other parts of Europe or Australia aren't eligible.
+These age and country-specific rules are still in place.

-Google Glass now ships to US addresses, though the company still encourages beta testers to pick it up in person at its New York, San Francisco or Los Angeles offices.
-LA, specifically Venice Beach, is where I went for my "fitting experience" with a friendly Glass guide named Frank.
+Google Glass now ships to US and UK addresses, though the company still encourages beta testers to pick it up in person at its New York, San Francisco or Los Angeles offices.
+In the UK, "base camp" is in King's Cross, London.
+But across the pond in LA, specifically Venice Beach, is where I went for my "fitting experience" with a friendly Glass guide named Frank.

 The Google employee helped with my Google Glass unboxing, adjusted the nose pads, tweaked the delicate nose stems and shaped the malleable titanium head band until it didn't sit so crooked on my face.